 With four stories spread across more than 170,000 square feet, the Jerry Falwell Library opened in 2014 with the latest technological advances, including a two-story robotic book retrieval system and a fully equipped technology commons.
-Featuring Jeffersonian-style architecture, the building offers views of the Blue Ridge Mountains, a small lake, and the academic lawn.
+Featuring Jeffersonian-style architecture, the building offers views of the Blue Ridge Mountains, a small lake, the academic lawn, and a garden area.
 Casual seating areas, reading rooms, a spacious café, and multiple balconies add to the relaxed, scholarly atmosphere.

 Levels of Quiet

 To help everyone find the spot that is just right for them, the library maintains three different levels of quiet:

 - Deep Quiet–No talking or eating and devices on silent

 The library provides over 30 group study rooms of varying sizes.
 These rooms, which can be reserved by students, faculty, and staff, have writable surfaces and a display.

 The library provides over 200 lockers of various sizes with USB and outlet charging capabilities.
 These lockers have a self-programming lock and can be used by students, faculty, and staff in accordance with the library’s locker policy.